 Guy Stuff will be offered in June, please join our mailing list or Facebook page for details.

-Guy Stuff is a hygiene/puberty education program for boys who are diagnosed with social learning challenges (ADHD, learning differences, Asperger’s) and their parents.
+Guy Stuff is a hygiene/puberty education program for boys and their parents.

 This unique program which began in 2016 is taught from a social learning perspective has attracted national attention and has been presented at national conferences including the Autism Society National Conference, the International Conference on ADHD and various regional conferences.
-We offer separate versions of Guy Stuff for boys in 5th grade, middle school and high school.
+We offer separate versions of Guy Stuff for boys in 4th/5th grade and middle school.

 Guy Stuff is a highly interactive and fun program that utilizes videos, games and group activities.
 Each program includes a parents-only session so parents can learn how to effectively communicate about these topics with their sons.

 Age-appropriate topics taught within a social learning context include:

 - Language: Understanding correct terms and slang and knowing when to use each